pscally1005/pscally1005.github.io/_posts/recipes/meatless/2025-04-03-bean-burger.markdown

 - Cut your onion into a fine dice, and add to the bowl

-- Mix in the tomato paste, minced garlic, mustard, soy sauce, and spices (chili powder, paprika, cumin, pepper, and salt)
+- Mix in the tomato paste, minced garlic, mustard, soy sauce, and spices (chili powder, paprika, cumin, black pepper, and salt)
 - <center><img src='/assets/Food/Meatless/Bean Burger/bowl.jpg' alt='' class='instruction-image'></center>

 - Add in the protein powder and grated cheese until you have a sticky "dough" that you can mold and shape with your hands.
 Add 6 dough balls to your pan, about 4 oz (113 g) each.
 Lightly wet your hands, and shape into patties